Categories

 Has a reputation of business excellence and expertise in their field.
 17.0%

 Showcases dedication to their company and the Tri-Cities community by demonstrating a continued commitment to personal and professional growth.
-16.0%
+Makes a conscious effort to develop and implement creative, effective practices that contribute to diversity, e 16.0%

 Business Ethics - Better Business Bureau Torch Award